mauroRot/Seminario-Intensivo/README.md

 Realizar un _pipeline_ de ML utilizando Spark.

 ## Dataset 📄
-Con motivo de mantener el significado literal del dataset, lo escrito a continuación se mantendrá en su idioma original.
+Con motivo de mantener el significado del dataset, lo escrito a continuación se mantendrá en su idioma original.

 ### Context:
 This dataset contains information about employees in a company, including their educational backgrounds, work history, demographics, and employment-related factors.
 It has been anonymized to protect privacy while still providing valuable insights into the workforce.